top of page

 As a SPO can I work for a security guard company?
 Can I rent myself out as an SPO?

-SPOs can technically work for security guard agencies, but their powers are only on the property of that agency.
+SPOs can technically work for security guard agencies, but their powers are only on the property that they are assigned to protect.
+They do not have "State Wide" jurisdiction.
+Only on their assigned properties.
 A security guard company cannot rent out SPOs as they do security guards.
-An SPO cannot rent themselves out to different properties, etc. They must be commissioned at each property they protect and typically are W-2 employees.
+An SPO cannot rent themselves out to different properties, etc. They must be commissioned at each property they protect or must be employed by as security guard company and typically are W-2 employees.
 They are typically not subcontractors.

 How can I get in touch with an advisor?